Do US Citizens Need a Visa for Europe? ETIAS is Coming in 2026

 Once ETIAS is launched, it will obviously impact some of the details of travel logistics.

-If you are getting to Europe via air or sea, i.e. flying or taking a cruise, for example, the carrier you use will be required to verify you have a valid ETIAS travel authorizations within 48 hours before departure.
+If you are getting to Europe via air or sea, i.e. flying or taking a cruise, for example, the carrier you use will be required to verify you have a valid ETIAS travel authorization within 48 hours before departure.
 ETIAS says they will verify authorizations via a new tool.
 If you do not have a valid ETIAS authorization, you will not be allowed to board your plane, bus or sea vessel.

 However, if you are traveling into the area via train, train operators will not check for ETIAS authorization.
-But, ETIAS will still be checked at the border, and the system specifies that people traveling from the U.K. by, for example, the Eurostar train will be checked by a border guard before boarding.
+But, ETIAS will still be checked at the border, and the system specifies that people traveling from the U.K. by, for example, the Eurostar train, will be checked by a border guard before boarding.

 What ETIAS means for students, residents and families